zbyju/obsidian/1. Fleeting notes/SWE/SPARQL.md

 	- CONSTRUCT { output pattern } { input pattern }
 	- mapping some graph to another
 - ASK
-	- similar to select, but return boolean
+	- similar to select, but return boolean value instead
+- DESCRIBE
--
+	- retrieve information about resources

+we can describe the prefixes we are gonna be using (using the keyword PREFIX) we can use a BASE prefix also